theobald-software/theobald-software.github.io/content/_en/ecs-core/development-with-ecs-core/getting_started_with_ecscore_and_sharepoint_online.md

 This example requires the following prerequisites:

-1. an Office 365 Developer Site in an Office 365 domain and the rights to develop a Napa App.
+1. An Office 365 Developer Site in an Office 365 domain and the rights to develop a Napa App.
-2. a service bus instance in the Azure Management Portal.
+2. An Azure Relay instance in the Azure Management Portal.
 3. an ECS core installation and configuration, in particular:
-- Create a service application (that is, an SAP connection), see [Services](../ecscore administration/ecscore service application).
+- Create an SAP connection, see [SAP](../ecscore-administration/settings/sapconnections).
-- Generate an API key, see [API Keys]().
+- Generate an API key, see [API Keys](../ecscore-administration/settings/api_keys).
-- Register a service bus, see [Azure Service Bus]().
+- Register an Azure Relay, see [Azure Relay](../ecscore-administration/settings/azure_relay).

 *Note*: Other middleware tools, in particular SAP Gateway or SAP Gateway for Microsoft, are not required for this scenario.